 The music major focuses on voice, piano, and choral conducting.
-All music majors get to participate in at least one performing ensemble (Cliff Singers, Chamber Choir, Jazz Ensemble, or liturgical ensembles) during each term, and the music department facilitates abundant opportunities to develop musicianship through performances in recitals and seminars, theoretical analysis, acquiring familiarity with musical styles throughout history, listening experiences, studies in keyboard skills, conducting and effective choral rehearsal techniques, and information technologies.
+All music majors get to participate in at least one performing ensemble (Cliff Singers, Chamber Choir, Jazz Ensemble or liturgical ensembles) during each term.
+The music department facilitates abundant opportunities to develop musicianship through:

-The department of music willa ccept no grade below a C in any MUSC course.
-Students are also required to apss WRTG with a C or better and are expected to demonstrate consistent quality in writing in all major courses.
+The department of music will accept no grade below a C in any MUSC course.
+Students are also required to pass WRTG with a C or better and are expected to demonstrate consistent quality in writing in all major courses.